 The world has become the marketplace for organizations large and small.
-So whether you’re seeking to expand your customer base, provide a service to meet new demands locally or around the world, or find the right talent to meet new strategic goals, global expansion is often a solution worth considering.
+So whether you’re seeking to expand your customer base, provide a service to meet new demands locally or around the world, or find the right talent to meet new strategic goals, there are many global expansion benefits that make it a solution worth considering.

-However, there are many considerations to take in account before you make the leap across the pond or around the globe.
+However, there are also many considerations to take in account before you make the leap across the pond or around the globe.
 Setting up operations around the world requires understanding more than just the language.
-Organizations undertaking global expansion must also navigate regulatory and compliance issues, manage international payroll and even understand the cultural norms of the region.
+Organizations seeking to capitalize on global expansion benefits must also navigate regulatory and compliance issues, manage international payroll and even understand the cultural norms of the region.
 But with the guidance of a trusted partner, global expansion not only is possible, it can be done quickly and compliantly.

 Here are five things for your organization to consider as you begin planning your global expansion strategy.

 Are you looking to create a brick-and-mortar location abroad?
 There are many requirements to understand about entity establishment before you start checking for office space vacancies.

 Tax law in the region may be complex and difficult to interpret.
 Other issues for business may be at play, including setup costs and banking requirements.
 If your global expansion strategy doesn’t require a location as much as it does international talent, you may be able to leverage a remote workforce.
 But if you plan on hiring workers directly, and they live in the country where you plan to do business, you’ll still need an entity to employ them, and your entity must comply with all HR regulations in the target market.

 While talent pools may be shrinking in the U.S., the international employment market may be more favorable for employers.
 Finding boots on the ground around the globe is another consideration for your global expansion strategy.